 Planting mixes have been devised in accordance with extant vegetation communities crossed by the proposal in order to match the landscape context through which the alignment passes.
 Planting mixes contain predominantly trees because trees are the diagnostic species for each community.
-In addition all trees are to be planted (rather than seeded) in order to control their location in areas beyond clear zones and safety clearances as well as to prevent tall Eucalypts located in positions where they might overhang the corridor.
-A limited palette of shrubs and groundcovers from each community is also included for specific purposes such as screening, fauna crossings, bank stabilization and basins.
-(See H.4 Planting and Seeding Schedules)
+In addition all trees are to be planted (rather than seeded) in order to control their location in areas beyond clear zones and safety clearances as well as to prevent tall Eucalypts located in positions where they will overhang the corridor.
+A limited palette of shrubs and groundcovers from each community is also included for specific purposes such as screening, fauna crossings, creek diversions and basins.
+(See Planting Schedules)

-Planting also serves another important purpose - due to the lineal quality imposed by the fauna fence and the requirement to provide only grass cover for three metres each side of the fence, planting can function to connect disparate patches of vegetation which straddle the alignment laterally and thereby visually interrupt the linearity of the roadside edge.
+Planting also serves another important purpose - due to the lineal quality imposed by the fauna fence and the requirement to provide only grass cover for three metres adjacent to the fence, planting can function to connect disparate patches of vegetation which straddle the alignment laterally and thereby visually interrupt the linearity of the roadside edge.